urbit/old-urbit.org/_posts/doc/2013-11-19-urbit-is-easy-ch10.markdown

       b
     $(b +(b))

-Ie, it is only by casting *within* the arm that
+Ie, it is only by casting *within* the loop that we can infer either head or tail recursion.

 The idiom of "barhep kethep tile" is common enough that you should rarely see a `|-` without a `^-`.
 Especially while